 At work as usual.
 Got a sales book a bit further up today.
 Read a bit at night.
 Bought the “Roadmender.”1 Shipping between England & Holland stopped.
 Had short walk last thing.
 Mr Chadwick called at the shop.
 Edward off all day.

 “The Roadmender”, by ‘Michael Fairless’ (Margaret Fairless Barber, 1869 – 1901), is a consolatory Christian work, written by Fairless/Barber in her last illness and published 1902.
 It was immensely popular (reprinted 31 times in 10 years) before the era of effective modern medicine and during WW1; old copies still abound.
 See also: Arthur Linfoot’s Library ↩

-At church today and at Sunday School as usual.
+At chapel all day and at Sunday School as usual.
 Mr Chadwick preaching and preached pretty well.
-Came up with Willie Bigg at night and talked a long time.
+Came up with Willie Peake at night and talked a long time.
 Played a bit and read.
 Fine night.
 Rumour of the loss of the Queen Mary and big sea fight1.

 At work as usual.
 Went down to Willie Wanless’s at night, and afterwards called at Mr Chadwick’s with the missionary statement, and received the Shiney Row money.
 Stayed till nearly 10 o’clock and talked a bit over church affairs.
 He was rather down in the dumps.

 At work as usual.
 Called at George’s at dinner time to mend tyre.
 Rode up home.
 Did summary.
 George received a reply to a job and went away soon to see about it.
 Went down to teachers’ meeting.
 Mr Chadwick made a proposal about a procession on Anniversary Sunday and I squeezed it with the assistance of Joe.
 Anniversary business done.
 Fine day.
 Received news of the sinking of the Dresden1.